The Business Platinum Card® from American Express Review

 Amex cardholders can redeem MRs for travel booked through amextravel.com at 1.0 cents per point (cpp).
 This is not a great rate.
 But the Business Platinum offers a 35% points rebate for premium cabin bookings and for economy airfare on your selected airline through amextravel.com.
 This can be an excellent benefit to help maximize cheap premium cabin fares, or when there is no award availability.
 This is because amextravel.com, like other portals, are cash bookings and therefore do not require award availability.
 Also, since it is a cash booking, bookings through the portal count towards elite status.

-Like many other premium travel cards, the Business Platinum offers complimentary Priority Pass Select membership.
+Like many other premium travel cards, Quidget_BizPlat offers complimentary Priority Pass Select membership.
 This card also grants you access to the Amex Global Lounge Selection, which includes the Amex Centurion Lounge network, Escape Lounges, and Plaza Premium lounges.
 You can also access Delta Sky Club when flying Delta, and select Lufthansa lounges when flying Lufthansa.

-Access to Delta Sky Club makes the Business Platinum card's lounge benefits standout, assuming you fly Delta.
+Access to Delta Sky Club makes the lounge benefits of Quidget_BizPlat standout, assuming you fly Delta.
 This can be very useful to some folks, since no other card has a similar benefit.

 $200 Airline Credit

 Once you select a qualifying airline, you will receive up to $200 in statement credits per calendar year when you charge incidental fees to your Business Platinum card.
-Charges to any authorized user cards on your account also trigger the credit.
+Charges to any of the additional cards on your account also trigger the credit.
 The qualifying airlines are:

 - Alaska Airlines